 Examples:

-• Videos that don’t adjust to fit the mobile screen, requiring users to scroll horizontally.
+- Videos that don’t adjust to fit the mobile screen require users to scroll horizontally.

-• Buttons or links that are too close together, making it difficult to tap the right one.
+- Buttons or links that are too close together make it difficult to tap the right one.

 Why It’s a Big Deal:

 A significant portion of users will access your knowledge base via mobile devices.
 If the mobile experience is poor, you risk alienating a large part of your audience.
-This can lead to increased support tickets and lower customer satisfaction.
+This can result in an increase in support tickets and a decrease in customer satisfaction.

 Solution: Make It Mobile-Friendly